PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 19:39:41
+Last updated: 2024-04-02 19:40:48
-Random Quote: I have no special talent.
-I am only passionately curious. - Albert Einstein
+Random Quote: Argue for your limitations, and sure enough they're yours. - Richard Bach